Code of Ethics

 Medidata prohibits any employee or director from altering, destroying, mutilating or concealing a record, document, or other object, or attempt to do so, with the intent to impair the object's integrity or availability for use in an official proceeding.

 We are required by law to maintain certain types of corporate records, usually for a specified period of time.
 Failure to retain such documents for such minimum periods could subject us to penalties and fines, cause the loss of rights, obstruct justice, place us in contempt of court or place us at a serious and/or unnecessary disadvantage in litigation.

-Accordingly, we have established controls to assure retention for required periods and timely destruction of retrievable records, such as hard copies and records on computers, or electronic systems.
+Accordingly, we have established ur Corporate Records Management Policy and Records Retention Schedule to assure retention for required periods and timely destruction of retrievable records, such as hard copies and records on computers, or electronic systems.
 Even if a document is retained for the minimum period, legal liability or other adverse effects could still result if a document is destroyed before its scheduled destruction date.

 You are expected to fully comply with the records retention/destruction policy for the department in which you work, as it may be implemented from time to time.
 If you believe that documents should be saved beyond the applicable retention period, you should consult a supervisor who, in turn, should contact the General Counsel.

 We are committed to delivering accurate and reliable information to the media, financial analysts, investors and other members of the public.
 All public disclosures, including forecasts, press releases, speeches and other communications, will be honest, accurate, timely and representative of the facts.
 In certain situations, Medidata may be legally obligated to ensure that any important information about its business is distributed fairly and openly to the public.